bethgelab/decompose/README.md

 Blind source separation based on the probabilistic tensor factorisation framework

 ## Installation
 Decompose demands python 3.6 and tensorflow 1.7.
-The newest gibhub code of decompose can be installed using pip:
+The newest github code of decompose can be installed using pip:
 ```bash
 pip3 install git+https://github.com/bethgelab/decompose
 ```